Pixel Motion Diffusion is What We Need for Robot Control: Experiments

 \subsection{Real-world Single-arm Manipulation}

 We set up our single-arm environment with a 7-DoF xArm7 robot arm and two RGB cameras: one providing a fixed third-person view from the right side of the arm, and the other mounted above the gripper (see \Cref{fig:rw_set}).
-A dataset of one thousand episodes is then collected, comprising lift-and-place manipulations involving six types of toys and a container.
+A dataset of 1000 episodes is then collected, comprising lift-and-place manipulations involving six types of toys and a container.

 \bhdr{Implementation:} We compare our approach against three strong baselines.
-The first is our modification of Diffusion Policy~\citep{Chi2023DiffusionPV}, Enhanced Diffusion Policy, which is identical to our \sysonename but without pixel motion from a \systwoname.
+The first is our modification of Diffusion Policy~\citep{Chi2023DiffusionPV}, Enhanced DP, which is identical to our \sysonename but without pixel motion from a \systwoname.
 This model is pretrained on CALVIN ABC dataset.
 The second baseline is $\pi_0$~\citep{black2024pi_0}, where we initialize from the $\pi_0$ base model and apply Low-Rank Adaptation (LoRA)~\citep{hu2022lora}.
 The third is VPP \cite{Hu2024VideoPP}, initialized from their official pretrained checkpoint.
-We also build a variant of \modelname (\modelB) that can benefit from the VPP pretrained checkpoint (details in \Cref{app:variants}) to enable fair comparison with VPP.
 All methods are fine-tuned on our collected real-world dataset for 100k steps.
 The task is highly challenging for the policy to learn, as a total of only 1k episodes across 12 tasks provides very limited training data.

 \bhdr{Evaluation:} We evaluate all methods using the lift-and-place task pair with different objects, where the robot is instructed to lift a specified object and place it into a container.
 We record the number of episodes in which the robot: (i) successfully lifts the correct object, (ii) successfully places the correct object, (iii) lifts an incorrect object at the end with 500 max steps, and (iv) places the incorrect object from the previous lifting.
 Note that (iii) and (iv) are still classified as failures, though they differ from complete failures to grasp or place the object.
 We include these cases to provide a clearer understanding of the failure patterns.
 Each episode begins from a randomly initialized environment, and we run 20 episodes per task in total.